mightymeld/mightymeld-tailwind-sample/README.md

 1. Run `npm install` to install dependencies.

-2. Download a `mightymeld.secrets` file from the [MightyMeld Portal](https://mightymeld.app) and place it in the root directory.
+2. Run `npx mightymeld secrets` to download a `mightymeld.secrets` file.

 3. Run `npx mightymeld` to launch MightyMeld studio in a browser tab.

 ## Running the app without MightyMeld

 1. Type `npm install` to install dependencies.